 The solution was to develop a medical home in Cedar Rapids for our neighbors struggling in poverty.
 An application for a Federally Qualified Health Center with an emphasis on medical education and homeless services was submitted.
 Linn Community Care was born, now known today as the Eastern Iowa Health Center.
 In the first year, the center had roughly 11,000 patient visits.

-In the early days Linn Community Care lived a bit of a nomadic existence.
-Growing in size and patients, in 2009 we moved the health center at 1201 3rd Avenue SE.
+In the early days, Linn Community Care lived a bit of a nomadic existence.
+Growing in size and patients, in 2009 we moved the health center to 1201 3rd Avenue SE.
 Our growth has continued to flourish.
-In 2017 Eastern Iowa Health Center expanded to include four health centers:
+In 2017 Eastern Iowa Health Center expanded to include three health centers:

 With the large growth, Eastern Iowa Health Center is now serving more 15,000 patients per year with over 56,000 patient visits.